-Tony Russell is the Superintendent at the Center for Domestic Preparedness (CDP) in Anniston, Ala.
-As Superintendent, Mr. Russell provides executive level management and leadership for the CDP as it provides unique, hands on training to more than 45,000 emergency responders a year from state, local, tribal, and territorial agencies.
-He is also responsible for operations of the CDP’s 176-acre campus, which is home to the only training facility in the country where civilian responders can train in a toxic agent environment and the Nation’s only hospital training facility dedicated solely to preparing the healthcare, public health, and environmental health communities for mass casualty events related to terrorism or natural disasters.
+In his prior position as the Superintendent at the Center for Domestic Preparedness (CDP) in Anniston, Ala., Mr. Russell provided executive level management and leadership for the CDP as it provides unique, hands on training to more than 45,000 emergency responders a year from state, local, tribal, and territorial agencies.
+He was also responsible for operations of the CDP’s 176-acre campus, which is home to the only training facility in the country where civilian responders can train in a toxic agent environment and the Nation’s only hospital training facility dedicated solely to preparing the healthcare, public health, and environmental health communities for mass casualty events related to terrorism or natural disasters.

 The CDP is part of the Federal Emergency Management Agency’s (FEMA) National Preparedness Directorate and offers 51 courses for both resident and non-resident students.
 Courses at the CDP campus in Anniston, Ala. feature hands-on training at the Chemical, Ordnance, Biological and Radiological (COBRA) Training Facility, where responders train using nerve agents GB (Sarin) and VX, as well as non-pathogenic strains of anthrax and ricin.
 The Noble Training Facility is a former Army hospital that is now a premier training venue for health and medical professionals preparing for mass casualty incidents.